rayprogramming/copilot-os/docs/guides/getting-started.md

 # Getting Started Guide

-This guide walks you through installing Copilot Agent Chain, setting up your repository, and running your first agent chain.
+This guide walks you through installing CoPilot OS, setting up your repository, and running your first agent chain.

 ## Prerequisites